Enrollment and Support

 Accessibility is everyone’s responsibility.
 It is important, not just for legal compliance, but because universal design makes it easier for everyone to learn and communicate.
 While it may seem intimidating, it is very simple to create widely accessible media.

-There are several reference tools located on the instructor resource site.
+There are several reference tools located on the Instructor Knowledge Base.

 Canvas and our public website are WCAG compliant, meaning they meet the legal criteria for accessibility.
 However, accessibility is a spectrum and not every student’s needs may be met.
 If a student reports that any of our online systems are inaccessible, please contact ATLI for assistance.

-There are several reference tools located on the instructor resource site.
-Guidance for adding captions in Panopto can be found in the UCLA Extension Zendesk Knowledge Base.
+There are several reference tools located on the Instructor Knowledge Base, including guidance for adding captions in Panopto

 Additional Information